melissa-mk/CSC120-A3/reflection.md

   - Some Java objects have inherent data type handling to prevent errors from the wrong types of input, as opposed to Python.
 - What worked, what didn't, what advice would you give someone taking this course in the future?
   - Do some research on alternative ways to solve your problem.
 This requires you to abstractly plan before you actually start coding.
-  - Learn I/O handling effectively.
+  - Learn I/O and string handling effectively.
 It will save you a headache.